Amr097/Today-I-Learned/README.md

 ## Improvments i added to what we built in the course:

+1- Improved the overall styling and responsiveness of the app.
+ What we built during the cousework: https://todayilearned-jonas.netlify.app/ How it looks after improving the styling: https://today-1-learned.netlify.app/

-1- Used Context API to manage/update state globally across components.
+2- Used Context API to manage/update state globally across components.

-2- Added user login & authentication using firebase auth.
+3- Added user login & authentication using firebase auth.

-3- Created subcolltections to the existing users collections in the database to store the user interactions which allows users to remove or change their cuurent votes thus improving user experience.
+4- Created subcolltections to the existing users collections in the database to store the user interactions which allows users to remove or change their cuurent votes thus improving user experience.

-4- Added various sorting functionalities & searching for facts.
+5- Added various sorting functionalities & searching for facts.

-5- Added functions to enable users to navigate through their own posts & posts they upvoted or downvoted.
+6- Added functions to enable users to navigate through their own posts & posts they upvoted or downvoted.

 ## Give it a try?